peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `Switch` A debounced switch which can trigger open and close user callbacks.
  * `Pushbutton` Debounced pushbutton with callbacks for pressed, released, long press or double-press.
+ * `Encoder` An asynchronous interface for control knobs with switch contacts configured as a quadrature encoder.
  * `AADC` Asynchronous ADC.
 A task can pause until the value read from an ADC goes outside defined bounds.
 Bounds can be absolute or relative to the current value.